Subscribe to The Weekly e-newsletter

 NLGC – National Livestock Genetics Consortium

-The National Livestock Genetics Consortium (NLGC) was established in October 2016 and is governed by a skills based taskforce.
+The National Livestock Genetics Consortium (NLGC) was established in October 2016 and is governed by a skills-based Taskforce.
 The consortium was developed after considerable industry consultation to provide increased collaboration, communication and investment in the livestock genetics sector.
-The primary aim of this initiative is to significantly increase the rate of genetic progress achieved in the sheep and beef industries.
+The primary aim of this initiative is to increase the rate of genetic progress achieved in the sheep and beef industries.

-The NLGC taskforce acts in an advisory capacity and provides a formal industry consultation platform for the investment in livestock genetics, in accordance with the taskforce terms of reference.
-Recommendations from the Taskforce are considered by the MLA Board and Peak Industry Councils in making decisions on major investments into genetics and genomics RD&A that address the NLGC aims.
+The NLGC Taskforce acts in an advisory capacity and provides a formal industry consultation platform for the investment in livestock genetics, in accordance with the Taskforce terms of reference.
+Recommendations from the Taskforce are considered in the decision making process on major investments into genetics and genomics RD&A that address the NLGC aims.

-The NLGC will be governed by a skills based Taskforce established and funded by Meat & Livestock Australia (MLA).
+The NLGC is governed by a skills-based Taskforce established and funded by Meat & Livestock Australia (MLA).
 The role of the NLGC Taskforce is to provide a formal industry consultation platform for the investment in livestock genetics led by genetic researchers and key industry stakeholders.